kriszyp/xstyle/README.md

 		background-color: var(highlight-color);
 	}

-A variable can be declared at the top level, as well inside rules.
-A variable can referenced that is within the current rule or any parent rule (see nested rules) including the top level.
+A variable property can be declared at the top level, as well inside rules.
+A variable property can referenced that is within the current rule or any parent rule (see nested rules) including the top level.

 ### prefix - Vendor Prefixing